amirardalan/amirardalan.com/README.md

 - External links will automatically render with `target="_blank" rel="noopener noreferrer"` and open in a new tab
 - Internal links are handled normally

+### iFrame Embed Support
+- Out of the box configuration of iframe embeds within markdown.
+- Uses [Rehype Raw](https://github.com/rehypejs/rehype-raw).
+Disable if using this code in a way where you may not be able to trust the markdown.

 ---

 ## Inspiration: